ICPLAZA-org/icplaza/docs/developers/clients.md

 Tendermint Core provides a Websocket connection to subscribe or unsubscribe to Tendermint ABCI events.

 ::: tip
-For more info about the how to subscribe to events, please refer to the official [Tendermint documentation](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html).
+For more info about how to subscribe to events, please refer to the official [Tendermint documentation](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html).
 :::

 ```json